Levin010/Levin010/README.md

 - 🌍 I'm based in **Nairobi, Kenya.**

-- 🌱 I’m currently learning more about **Delphi and Object Pascal.**
+- 🌱 I’m currently learning more about **Spring Boot and Object Pascal.**

 - 📫 How to reach me? **oyugilevin10@gmail.com**